 Upon hearing the word “leprosy” most of us immediately have gruesome pictures of disfigured faces and missing fingers flash in front of our eyes, coupled with old stories of leper colonies and the stigma it carried and still carries today.
 However notorious and historical this disease is, scientific knowledge of the origins and ecology of its causative agent Mycobacterium leprae remains scarce.
 Until the past twenty years, M. leprae was thought to be an exclusively human pathogen.
 Recent discovery of its circulation in wild nine-banded armadillos, red squirrels and captive primates has provided preliminary evidence of its ability to infect other species as well.
-In our most recent preprint, we describe through striking images and a wide range of non-invasive diagnostic methods, the very first instances of leprosy among wild chimpanzees in two national parks more than 1500km away from each other.
-This study lines up data suggestive of leprosy not being the human originated disease once thought.
+In an article just out in Nature, we describe through striking images and a wide range of non-invasive diagnostic methods, the very first instances of leprosy among wild chimpanzees in two national parks more than 1500km away from each other.

 Most of the affected chimpanzees are still alive at the time of this publication (one leprosy case from 2009 was discovered through retrospective screening of necropsy samples, the cause of death was leopard attack), and are coping relatively well with this debilitating disease.
 Treatment is unfortunately impossible because it requires repeated antibiotic injections on a long-term basis, which is unfeasible in wild chimpanzee populations.